-When I started Dabble Media, it took me a long time to start a company blog.
+When I started my company, it took me a long time to start a company blog.

 A really long time.